section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-using-typescript-and-notion-api/index.md

 ![notion_integrations](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-integration.png)

-First, create a new integration.
+Create a new integration.
 To do so, click on `Develop your Integration`.
 Then click the plus button to set up a new integration:

 ![create_new_integrations](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-create-new-integration.png)

 Name the integration `blog_app_integration`, then click `Submit` to set it up.
-Once done, you should now be able to view the notion integrations settings, i.e., the integration token.
+Once done, you should be able to view the notion integrations settings, i.e., the integration token.

 Scroll down and click save changes to reveal the notion-integration key to save this integration.
-Copy this key for use in connecting to Next.js
+Copy this key for use in connecting to Next.js.

 ![notion_secrets](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-secrets.png)